VibeHarboe/Data-Manipulation-in-SQL/sql/README.md

   * Nested subqueries in FROM to support complex aggregation workflows like average of counts
   * Stepwise transformations with clean logic and scalable performance queries

+* [04_common_table_expressions.sql](04_common_table_expressions.sql) – These examples highlight how CTEs can improve readability, reusability, and performance in complex SQL operations, making them ideal for maintainable analytics pipelines:

+  * Simple CTEs to replace subqueries for filtering and aggregation
+  * CTEs that join multiple tables and derive new columns (e.g. total goals)
+  * Nested subqueries inside CTEs for targeted temporal analysis (e.g. August 2013/2014)
+  * Multiple layered CTEs to compute per-season metrics and averages
+  * Dual CTEs to cleanly extract both home and away team names per match